Biden, Lula focus on democracy, climate during visit

 “Here there’s also a split that’s much more, or as serious, as in Brazil – Democrats and Republicans are very divided,” Lula said.

-The Oval Office talks come just over a month after Lula’s swearing-in and the failed attempt to topple his presidency.
-Both sides are looking to spotlight that Brazil’s democracy remains resilient and that relations between the Americas’ two biggest democracies are back on track.
+Both Biden and Lula sought to spotlight that Brazil’s democracy remains resilient and that relations between the Americas’ two biggest democracies are back on track.

 The leaders also planned to discuss Russia’s invasion of Ukraine, insecurity in Haiti, migration and climate change, including efforts to stem deforestation of the Amazon, according to the White House.

 During his 2020 run for the White House, Biden proposed working with global partners to create a $20 billion fund that would encourage Brazil to change its approach to the Amazon.
-The White House is expected to announce plans to contribute to the multilateral climate effort known as the Amazon Fund during the visit, according to a person familiar with the decision.
-The person spoke on the condition of anonymity because an announcement hasn’t been made.
+There had been speculation the U.S. could announce plans to contribute to the multilateral climate effort known as the Amazon Fund during the visit.

-The official noted that Biden’s special envoy for climate, John Kerry, is expected to soon travel to Brazil.

-After Lula took office, Germany’s government announced it will make 204 million euros ($222 million) available for environmental policies in Brazil.
-Of this total, $38 million is a donation to the Amazon Fund.

-The two leaders previously met face-to-face in 2009 when Biden was vice president during Lula’s first go-round as Brazil’s president from 2003 to 2010.
+The American and Brazilian leaders previously met face-to-face in 2009 when Biden was vice president during Lula’s first go-round as Brazil’s president from 2003 to 2010.
 Lula later spent 580 days in prison on corruption charges but the conviction was annulled in 2021 on procedural grounds and the Supreme Court later ruled the judge had been biased.

 Climate was a prominent topic in two recent phone calls between the leaders since Lula’s October victory, according to the White House.